sal55/langs/pclang/readme.md

 ### Supplied Files For Windows

-This is not something I intend to support, but if someone wants to have a go, these should available to click on above:
+This is not something I intend to support, but if someone wants to have a go, or just wants to see what it's like, these should be available to click on above:

 * [pci.exe](pci.exe) PCL interpreter as Windows binary
 * [pci.c](pci.c) Transpiled C version (Windows)